avdnowhere/universitylist/README.md

 ### ESLint

 ESLint will find and check problems in the JavaScript code.<br />
-Run this command to check with ESLint:
+Run this command to check the code with ESLint:

 ```
 npx eslint src/**/*.js src/**/**/*.js src/*.js